samgwise/p6-mappable/README.md

 DESCRIPTION
 ===========

-Mappable is a simple interface that specifies a simple contract.
+Serialise::Map is a simple interface that specifies a simple contract.
 I can give you a map, which represents my current state and consume a map to recreate my current state.

 AUTHOR
 ======